The establishment and implementation of a safety management system (SMS) is a key work health and safety requirement for mines.

 Once the SMS has been developed, it is important that it be implemented effectively and be continuously reviewed and improved as required.
 How it will be implemented, reviewed and evolve is also a key part of the SMS document.

-Again, smaller mines will be able to adopt a much simpler approach to this part of the document than large mining operations.
+Smaller mines will be able to adopt a much simpler approach to this part of the document than large mining operations.